The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 This is not a comprehensive list, there may be more household materials that contain these components.
 And many other materials have not been put to the test.

-Though if you have electrical lines coated in a different type of plastic or rubber it could break down and become dangerous.
-I haven’t’ seen this happen, but it’s possible.
+However, if you have electrical lines coated in a different type of plastic or rubber it could break down and become dangerous.
+I haven’t seen this happen, but it’s possible.
 Please double-check the types of wiring you have.
 There may also be SBR in electronics, which is much more vulnerable.

 Folks do ozonate electronics with success.
-It could be risky if you don’t know what plastics are in it, there is a risk of breaking down electrical component leading to electrical shock.
+It could be risky if you don’t know what plastics are in it, there is a risk of breaking down electrical components, leading to electrical shock.
+I would not do this.

 How to do an Ozone Shock Treatment